thiefd/thiefd-with-docker/README.md

 - Verify that your domain's DNS is properly configured to point to your server's IP address.
 - Ensure that port 443 is open and accessible from the internet.

-For any issues or questions, please contact the script maintainer.
+For any issues or questions, please contact me[at]thiefd.com.